Rajesh Khullar

 Rajesh Khullar (born 31 August 1963) is a high-ranking Indian official and Chief Principal Secretary to Chief Minister, Haryana.
+Known as “Haryana’s Chanakya,” Khullar's quiet statecraft has long shaped the state’s political calculus, anchoring him at the centre of power.
 Previously, he served on the board of the World Bank Group as India, Bangladesh, Bhutan, and Sri Lanka's representative.
 Khullar belongs to the IAS, India's elite civil service, tasked with commanding policy, governance, and administration nationwide.

 Early life and education

 Khullar was born on 31 August 1963 in Ambala Cantonment, India, where his father was detailed as an officer of the Indian Army.
 He earned his bachelor's degree from Kurukshetra University at the age of 17.
 He went on to receive a Master of Science (MSc) in Physics, graduating with a gold medal from Panjab University.
 Khullar was pursuing a Master of Technology (MTech) at Indian Institute of Technology (IIT) Delhi when he joined the Indian Police Service (IPS) in 1987, assigned to the Maharashtra cadre.
 While training at National Police Academy, Hyderabad, he joined the Indian Administrative Service (IAS) with Haryana cadre in 1988.
 Khullar also holds a Master of Public Administration degree from GRIPS, Tokyo, Japan and an Executive Development Program diploma from Harvard Kennedy School.
 He speaks Punjabi, Hindi, English and Japanese.